rhomobile/rhomobile-docs/docs/en/hosted/guide/remote-build-guide.md

 ### Rhomobile.com Build
 <div class="row-fluid">
 	<div class="span6">
-		<p>Building on rhomobile.com is fairly straight forward, once you have completed the steps above, you'll see a screen similar to this one once you sign into rhomobile.com.
+		<p>Building on rhomobile.com is fairly straight forward, once you have completed the steps above, you'll see a screen similar to this one once you sign into <a href="https://rms.rhomobile.com/">rhomobile.com</a>.
 From here, all you need to do is select the parameters you want to build with from the drop-down boxes shown and click build.</p>
 		<p>NOTE: When building for iOS you will need to provide your developer certificate, the password for that certificate, your provisioning profile file, and your bundle identifier.
 These items are not necessary when building for other platforms but Apple is very strict on it's policy for building apps.</p>
 	</div>
 	<div class="span6">